carlobaldassi/RRRMC.jl/docs/src/index.md

 ["A method to reduce the rejection rate in Monte Carlo Markov Chains on Ising spin models"](http://arxiv.org/abs/1608.05899) by C. Baldassi.

 It also provides a standard Metropolis-Hastings sampler, and an implementation of the BKL method described in the paper ["A new algorithm for Monte Carlo simulation of Ising spin systems"](http://www.sciencedirect.com/science/article/pii/0021999175900601) by A.B.
 Bortz, M.H.
 Kalos and J.L.
-Lebowitz
+Lebowitz.

 The code is written in [Julia](http://julialang.org), and tested against Julia `0.4`, `0.5` and *current* `0.6-dev` on Linux, OS X, and Windows.